-Bonny Norton, FRSC, is a Professor and Distinguished University Scholar in the Department of Language and Literacy Education, UBC.
+Dr. Bonny Norton, FRSC, is a University Killam Professor and Distinguished University Scholar in the Department of Language and Literacy Education, UBC.
 She is the research lead for Storybooks Canada and research advisor for the African Storybook.
 Her research focuses on identity and language learning, critical literacy, and international development.
 Website: faculty.educ.ubc.ca/norton

-Espen Stranger-Johannessen is a PhD candidate in the Department of Language and Literacy Education, UBC, under the supervision of Prof. Bonny Norton.
-He is the project manager for Storybooks Canada.
+Dr. Espen Stranger-Johannessen is an Associate Professor at Inland Norway University of Applied Sciences and UBC alumnus.
+He is the international advisor for Storybooks Canada.
 His research interests include teacher identity, open educational resources, and the African Storybook.

 Dr. Sara Florence Davidson is a Haida/Settler educator and Assistant Professor in Indigenous education in the Faculty of Education at Simon Fraser University.
 She is also the project lead for Indigenous Storybooks, a sister project to Storybooks Canada.
 Sara’s research interests include Indigenous pedagogies (including storytelling) and research methodologies; adolescent literacies; narrative writing and research; and Indigenous education.
 She is the co-author of Potlatch as pedagogy: Learning through ceremony, which she wrote with her father.
 Website: saraflorence.ca

 Dr. Asma Afreen is a Senior Research Analyst in Literacy Development in the Surrey School District's Research and Evaluation Department.
 She is a graduate of the Department of Language and Literacy Education at UBC, and has served as the audio recording coordinator for Storybooks Canada.
 She has translated English stories from the African Storybook initiative into Bengali for Storybooks Canada.
 Her research interests include translator identity, teacher education, and digital literacy.